agautheron/agautheron.github.io/_pages/about.md

   - /about.html
 ---

 Welcome on my web page.
-I am currently a Ph.D. student in nonlinear control theory under the supervision of [Witold Respondek](http://lmi.insa-rouen.fr/membres/9-membres/professeurs/19-respondek-witold.html) from [LMI](http://lmi.insa-rouen.fr/) (Rouen) and [Emmanuel Trélat](https://www.ljll.math.upmc.fr/trelat/) from [LJLL](https://www.ljll.math.upmc.fr/) (Paris).
+I am currently a Ph.D. student in nonlinear control theory under the supervision of [Witold Respondek](http://lmi.insa-rouen.fr/membres/9-membres/professeurs/19-respondek-witold.html) from [LMI](http://lmi.insa-rouen.fr/) (Rouen) and [Emmanuel Trélat](https://www.ljll.math.upmc.fr/trelat/) from [LJLL](https://www.ljll.math.upmc.fr/) (Paris). <br/>

 # Interest
+My PhD research are of two kind.
+First I want to deeply understand nonlinear dynamical control systems.
+Using the language of differential geometry my purpose is to classified quadratic nonlinear control systems.
+During his PhD [Witold Respondek](http://lmi.insa-rouen.fr/membres/9-membres/professeurs/19-respondek-witold.html) classified non linear dynamical system that are equivalent (up to a state diffeomorphism or up to feedback action) to a controllable linear system.
+We want to extand this results and found conditions for a system to be equivalent to a system with a prodcut of control. </br>
+On the other hand, I want to propose an improved version of the continuation method, developped first by Yacin Chitour.
+This method was developped to compute optimal control.
+However the method assume that we can avoid the singular set of the system.
+This is a practical strong assumptions.
+With  [Emmanuel Trélat](https://www.ljll.math.upmc.fr/trelat/) we propose a modified algorithm giving an approximation of the optimal control but dealing with the singular set of the system. </br>

 # Hobbies
-I am playing online chess on [Lichess](https://lichess.org/@/tschmoderer).
+I am really interested in game theory, I myself enjoy playing online chess on [Lichess](https://lichess.org/@/tschmoderer).
 I'm always up for a game, so if you see me online, drop a challenge! <br/>
+In my free time, I am developping a chess engine [iathena](https://github.com/tschmoderer/iathena) mixing alpha-beta search and Monte-Carlo search.

 Always great games on [Lichess](https://lichess.org) TV: <br/>
 <center>